Genes play a role in lung cancer

 “When the doctor told me, it didn’t even really register that I had cancer at first,” she said.

 Sutherland’s family was told she only had three months to live.
 More than two years later, the John Cabot Catholic Secondary School graduate is still fighting the disease.
 She’s had four different forms of intravenous chemotherapy and has taken part in three clinical trials of new forms of medicine.

 Although a smoker for about five years, Sutherland was told that genetic mutation — not smoking — was the cause of her cancer.
 While many people would assume smoking is the cause of lung cancer, that isn’t always the case.
 Doctors say it’s showing up more frequently in people who don’t smoke.

-According to Lung Cancer Canada, as many as 15 percent of lung cancer patients are life-long non-smokers and 50 percent of patients diagnosed with lung cancer have quit the habit before being diagnosed.
-While many people are familiar with the link between genetics and breast cancer, only 3 per cent of Canadians has heard of epidermal growth factor receptor mutation, which is one of the most common genetic mutations found in 20 percent of all lung cancer tumours.
+According to Lung Cancer Canada, as many as 15 per cent of lung cancer patients are life-long non-smokers and 50 per cent of patients diagnosed with lung cancer have quit the habit before being diagnosed.
+While many people are familiar with the link between genetics and breast cancer, only 3 per cent of Canadians have heard of epidermal growth factor receptor mutation, which is one of the most common genetic mutations found in 20 per cent of all lung cancer tumours.

 “There’s a stigma that needs to be changed about lung cancer,” said Dr. Danny Robson, a Toronto medical oncologist.
 “If you have lung cancer, it’s not (always) because you were a smoker but because you’ve had some bad luck.”